 Keeping the Pennine Waterways site up to date with pictures of the restoration work on the Huddersfield Canal took up a lot of time during 2000 and 2001.
 The restoration of the Rochdale canal also kept me busy in 2001 and 2002. it was not until late in 2002 that I had the time to carry out a much-needed overhaul of the entire website.

 A longer term aim has been to extend the site's coverage to include other waterways in the Pennine area.
 Already online are pages about the Leeds and Liverpool Canal, Manchester, Bolton and Bury Canal, Bridgewater Canal and about waterways in Manchester and Salford, including Salford Quays and Castlefield.
-The website also covers the Sheffield and South Yorkshire Navigation, Aire and Calder Navigation, Calder and Hebble Navigation, Barnsley Canal, Dearne and Dove Canal and Bradford Canal.
-The latest section of the website covers the Macclesfield Canal.
+The website also covers the Sheffield and South Yorkshire Navigation, Aire and Calder Navigation, Calder and Hebble Navigation, Barnsley Canal, Dearne and Dove Canal, Bradford Canal and Macclesfield Canal.
+The latest section of the website covers the North Yorkshire Waterways including Selby, York and Ripon.

-The site includes an "online shop" section in which I have chosen a wide selection of canal guides and books, Ordnance Survey maps and books about the local areas which can be purchased through amazon.co.uk.
+The site includes an "online shopping" section in which I have chosen links to a wide selection of canal guides and books, Ordnance Survey maps and books about the local areas which can be purchased through amazon.co.uk.

-There is a "desktop wallpaper" section from which you can take your pick from a selection of high quality canal pictures to use as the background for your computer desktop.
+There is a "desktop wallpaper" section from which you can take your pick from a selection of higher quality canal pictures to use as the background for your computer desktop.

-I am starting to add pages of archive photographs about each canal and I am grateful to those people who have supplied and let me use photographs here.
+I am starting to add pages of archive photographs about some canals and I am grateful to those people who have supplied and let me use photographs here.

 I am pleased to receive comments and suggestions from visitors to the site and take notice of the comments made when carrying out alterations.